First Time Buyer Mortgage – First Time Buying a House?

 With this scheme, the builder sets aside a sum of money equal to a portion of the sale price into a separate ‘indemnity’ fund.
 When this fund is all gone, the Government will provide another guarantee to an agreed-to level.

 When the home is repossessed and sold for less than the amount of the mortgage loan left to be paid, the mortgage lender can make a claim on the mortgage indemnity fund to claw back some of its financial losses.
 The security for the mortgage is the property in question.
-The mortgage indemnity is a form of extra security or guarantee for the lender.
+A mortgage indemnity is a form of extra security or guarantee for the lender.

 The Government states: